 Nordic Skiing in the Alps

-Nordic skiing has taken off all over the Alps, and in areas with large valleys and gentler mountain topography like the Southern French Alps, it is becoming more and more popular.
+Nordic skiing is the term used to define all cross country skiing, as in not downhill skiing, and in France the term Nordic skiing refers particularly to cross country skiing in undulating 'Nordic' style terrain.
+It has taken off all over the Alps, and in areas with large valleys and gentler mountain topography like the Southern French Alps, it is becoming more and more popular.
+For more information about the different terminology for cross country skiing and nordic skiing, read our blog.

-In addition to being able to practice a traditionally Scandinavian sport in the Alps, you have the distinct advantage of much longer days and much better climate!
+The big advantages of being able to practice a traditionally Scandinavian sport in the Alps are the much longer days and better climate!

 All in all, if you are looking for new sensations in the well preserved Alpine valleys or if you grow tired of crowded ski resorts, Nordic skiing could be the perfect solution for you!

 When is the best time of year to come Nordic skiing in the Alps?